 Social Studies Program Administrator, Grades 6-12

-Christine Butler currently teaches Foundations of America.
-She has taught Civilizations I, Modern World History, and Psychology.
+Christine Butler currently teaches U.S. History I. She has taught Civilizations I, Modern World History, and Psychology.
 She graduated magna cum laude from Drew University, earning a B.A. in Behavioral Science.
 She earned her M.A.T. in social studies secondary education from Tufts University.
 Her first teaching job was at Waterford High School in Connecticut where she taught Cultural Geography, World History, African-American History, U.S. History, and AP Psychology.
 Mrs. Butler earned her M.Ed. in educational administration from the Harvard Graduate School of Education and served as Assistant Principal for Instruction at Belmont High School for three years.
 Her desire to return to the classroom led her to Bedford High School in 2005.
 Mrs. Butler is originally from north central Connecticut but currently resides in Lynnfield, MA with her husband and two young sons.

 Richard Donnelly is a history and economics teacher who is currently teaching Modern World History and Economics.
 Mr. Donnelly is the advisor for the International Economic Summit program at Bedford High School.
 Mr. Donnelly began teaching at BHS in 2002.
 In addition to teaching at BHS, Mr. Donnlly teaches Economics at UMass Lowell.
 Prior to coming to Bedford, Mr. Donnelly taught for two years at North Middlesex Regional High School and one year at Trinity High School.
 From 1996 to 1999, Mr. Donnelly taught economics in Ukraine and Moldova as part of the Civic Education Project.
 Mr. Donnelly received his M.A. in Economics from the University of Connecticut, his B.A. from New England College and his teacher certification from Framingham State College.
 Mr. Donnelly lives in Bedford.